NVIDIA/aistore/docs/howto_virt_dirs.md

 The motivation may become clearer if I say that the entire real-life dataset contains many millions of objects and numerous _virtual directories_, including the aforementioned `en_es_synthetic/v1/train/`.

-Needless to say, aistore provides for all of that, and more.
+Needless to say, aistore provides for all of that and more.
 There is a certainty subtlety, however, that makes sense to illustrate on examples.

 ## But first, the rules